saikyun/clobits/README.md

-# Clobits — Clojure ❤️ bits
+# Clobits — Clojure ❤️ C

 Use C inside Clojure, then run it on the JVM or compile a native binary.